Natural disaster relief

 Payroll tax is applied to a business’s New South Wales (NSW) wages that exceed the payroll tax threshold.

-New payroll tax clients can use our online registration form to register for payroll tax.
+New payroll tax customers can use our online registration form to register for payroll tax.

-Existing clients can log in to Payroll tax online to:
+Existing customers can log in to Payroll tax online to:

 - lodge your annual reconciliation or nil return

 - change your details, including grouping and banking